afvillaverde/strike-goldd/README.md

 The analysis is performed symbolically, and yields results that are valid for all values of the variables, except for a set of measure zero.
 More information is available at the [STRIKE-GOLDD website](https://sites.google.com/site/strikegolddtoolbox/home).

-STRIKE-GOLDD was created by [Alejandro F. Villaverde](https://sites.google.com/site/alexfvillaverde/), <afvillaverde@iim.csic.es>.
+STRIKE-GOLDD was created by [Alejandro F. Villaverde](https://sites.google.com/site/alexfvillaverde/), <afvillaverde@uvigo.gal>.

 ## Installation and requirements